Accept Me, Please

 However, now more than ever we have the youth of the world standing up to fight back against bullying.
 And, I think that is what it is going to take.
 Us adults can only do so much to fix the problem.

-One duo speaking up against bullying is Bars & Melody, made up of Leondre Devries (“Bars”) and Charlie Lenehan (“Melody”).
-In the eighth series of Britain’s Got Talent (2014), they were sent straight from auditions to the semi-finals for their performance of their own version of “Hope“.
+One duo speaking up against bullying is Bars & Melody, made up of Leondre Devries (“Bars’) and Charlie Lenehan (“Melody’).
+In the Britain’s Got Talent (series 8) (2014), they were sent straight from auditions to the semi-finals for their performance of their own version of “Hope“.

 Words can be weapons.